 Gentlemen, I have shown you what your platform was in 1854.
 You still adhere to it.
 The same platform was adopted by nearly all the counties where the Black Republican party had a majority in 1854.
-I wish now to call your attention to the action of your representatives in the legislature when they assembled together at Springfield.
-In the first place you must remember that this was the organization of a new party.
+I wish now to call your attention to the action of your representatives in the Legislature when they assembled together at Springfield. the first place, you must remember that this was the organization of a new party.
 It is so declared in the resolutions themselves, which say that you are going to dissolve all old party ties and call the new party Republican.
-The Old Whig party was to have its throat cut from ear to ear, and the Democratic party was to be annihilated and blotted out of existence, whilst in lieu of these parties the Black Republican party was to be organized on this Abolition platform.
+The old Whig party was to have its throat cut from ear to ear, and the Democratic party was to be annihilated and blotted out of existence, whilst in lieu of these parties the Black Republican party was to be organized on this Abolition platform.
 You know who the chief leaders were in breaking up and destroying these two great parties.
-Lincoln on the one hand and Trumbull on the other, being disappointed politicians, and having retired or been driven to obscurity by an outraged constituency because of their political sins, formed a scheme to Abolitionize the two parties, and lead the old-line Whigs and old-line Democrats captive, bound hand and foot, into the Abolition att Bulling Date Feet Pout Est un THE THE SECTION OF THE PROPERTY OF THE PROPERT देख्यांत्र व्या राज्याचा विकास विकास विकास in in the case of the second of the or a signary, or simply contemporal contem istica des fact colores espesie tight which is the contribution of a time Democratic carry and source on a common each times to a transfer that the time Sales for Mo to the Sandant in man two me one on mag temporal the state of the first state of the state of and the second of the second of the second of the to the second the second to the second the second The Telephone makes to man contract of the same of the same of Weeker are supported to Case are new asand it is the second of the second the results to assume man of the second of the Man Man Sand Democratisani in Sami Wagana a to less territion where to be the total of ionei di dicente con rest.
-In i di La Was in the a Denvis and ordered to the event of the order of the event ment, which guarantees to the people of each Territory the right to decide the slavery question for themselves.
-In the after the death of Clay and Webster, Mr. Lincoln, on the part of the Whigs, undertook to Abolitionize the While party by dissolving it, transferring the members into the Abolition camp and making them train under Giddings, Fred Douglass, Loveing, Chase, Farnsworth, and other Abolition leaders.
-Trumbull undertook to displie the Democratic party by taking old Democrats inco the Abriltian camp.
-Mr. Lincoln was aifei in his efforts by many leading Whigs throughout the State-your member of Congress.
-Mr. Washburne, being one of the most active.
-Truminii was ailed by many renegalies from the Democratic party, among whom were Ithn Wentwitch.
-Tim Turner, and others with white vil are familia.
+Lincoln on the one hand, and Trumbull on the other, being disappointed politicians, and having retired or been driven to obscurity by an outraged constituency because of their political sins, formed a scheme to Abolitionize the two parties, and lead the old-line Whigs and old-line Democrats captive, bound hand and foot, into the Abolition camp.
+Giddings, Chase, Fred Douglass, and Lovejoy were here to christen them whenever they were brought in.
+Lincoln went to work to dissolve the oldline Whig party.
+Clay was dead; and although the sod was not yet green on his grave, this man undertook to bring into disrepute those great Compromise measures of 1850, with which Clay and Webster were identified.
+Up to 1854 the old Whig party and the Democratic party had stood on a common platform so far as this slavery question was concerned.
+You Whigs and we Democrats differed about the bank, the tariff, distribution, the specie circular, and the sub-treasury, but we agreed on this slavery question, and the true mode of preserving the peace and harmony of the Union.
+The Compromise measures of 1850 were introduced by Clay, were defended by Webster, and supported by Cass, and were approved by Fillmore, and sanctioned by the national men of both parties.
+They constituted a common plank upon which both Whigs and Democrats stood.
+In 1852 the Whig party, in its last National Convention at Baltimore, indorsed and approved these measures of Clay, and so did the National Convention of the Democratic party held that same year.
+Thus the old-line Whigs and the old-line Democrats stood pledged to the great principle of self-government, which guarantees to the people of each Territory the right to decide the the slavery question for themselves.
+In 1854, after death of Clay and Webster, Mr. Lincoln, on the part of the Whigs, undertook to Abolitionize the Whig party, by dissolving it, transferring the members into the Abolition camp, and making them train under Giddings, Fred Douglass, Lovejoy, Chase, Farnsworth, and other Abolition leaders.
+Trumbull undertook to dissolve the Democratic party by taking old Democrats into the Abolition camp.
+Mr. Lincoln was aided in his efforts by many leading Whigs throughout the State, your member of Congress, Mr. Washburne, being one of the most active.
+Trumbull was aided by many renegades from the Democratic party, among whom were John Wentworth.
+Tom Turner, and others, with whom you are familiar.

-Mr Turner, who was one of the moderators, here interposed, and said that he had drawn the restitutions which Senatte Douglas had read.
+[Mr. Turner, who was one of the moderators, here interposed, and said that he had drawn the resolutions which Senator Douglas had read.]